Ivo-Balbaert/The_Way_to_Jai/book/7_Scope_of_Variables.md

 > Shadowing can be confusing, use it only when it is really necessary.

 Procedures can use global variables from a data scope.
-A procedure, that's defined inside another procedure, cannot use the local variables of that outer procedure, because it has to be able to run independently by itself.(later, with example ??).
+A procedure, that's defined inside another procedure, cannot use the local variables of that outer procedure, because it has to be able to run independently by itself (see example ??).
 However, it can use all constants, defined in any outer scope, also imperative.
 Because procedures are constants, they can also be called